NGO Santé Diabète

 These days were very successful with more than 500 young people who have already taken part in this program.

-The objective of this new program agreement will be to improve the quality of life and health of populations in the targeted countries (Burkina Faso, Mali and the Union of the Comoros) by consolidating the place and the role of civil society (patient associations and associations of healthcare professionals) in a multi-stakeholder network around diabetes to improve prevention, care and support for people affected by this disease.
-It will also aim to strengthen the use in the global North of the expertise developed in the global South.
-Finally, it will enable to continue the strengthening the organization and the governance of the NGO Santé Diabète.
+The aim of this programme will be to improve the quality of life and health of people in the target countries (Burkina Faso, Mali and the Union of the Comoros) by consolidating the place and role of civil society (patients' associations and associations of healthcare professionals) in a multi-player diabetes network to improve prevention, care and support for people suffering from this disease.
+It will also aim to strengthen the use in the North of expertise developed in the South.
+Finally, it will enable the governance and organisation of the Santé Diabète NGO to be further strengthened.

-The challenge of this three-year program agreement is to continue strengthening the political and strategic frameworks including the fight against diabetes and the health system in order to train even more specialists and generalist health professionals to be able to improve the healthcare of patients with diabetes, but also to continue geographic and financial accessibility to anti-diabetic treatments, in particular insulin.
-Besides, by supporting the structuring of a diabetes prevention center in each country of intervention, Santé Diabète will allow the strengthening of prevention, care and support actions for people with diabetes and people with risk factors linked to this disease while guiding civil society towards its empowerment.
+The challenge of this three-year program is to continue to strengthen the political and strategic frameworks, including the fight against diabetes and the healthcare system, in order to train even more specialists and general practitioners so as to be able to increase the care provided to patients suffering from diabetes, as well as to continue to make anti-diabetic treatments, particularly insulin, geographically and financially accessible.
+In addition, by helping to set up a diabetes prevention centre in each country where it operates, Santé Diabète will be able to step up prevention, care and support for people with diabetes and those with risk factors linked to the disease, while guiding civil society towards empowerment.

-Even though this program agreement is implemented in Burkina Faso, the Union of the Comoros and Mali, specific objectives have been defined for each country according to the needs identified with the various national implementing partners.
+Although this program is being implemented in Burkina Faso, the Union of the Comoros and Mali, specific objectives have been defined for each country based on the needs identified with the various national implementing partners.

 ACHIEVING THESE OBJECTIVES IN MALI WILL REQUIRE :

-• The celebration of 3 world diabetes days and the organization of 60 days of diabetes screening and its risk factors (free of charge for people).
+• Celebration of 3 world diabetes days and the organization of 150 free screening days and its risk factors (free of charge for people).

 • Awareness raising :

-• of 21,000 people and 7,000 people with risk factors through a prevention program using peer educators (20) the media (100 shows) and NICTs
+• of 35,000 people and 7,000 people with risk factors thanks to a prevention programme using peer educators and the media

-• of 2,800 primary and high school students through a prevention cycle on good health behavior
+• of 3,500 primary and secondary school pupils through a prevention cycle on good health behavior

 • training of 25 journalists working on health